My Great Strides Story

 Cystic fibrosis is a genetic disease that affects chloride transfer in the body which changes the cells ability to bring water to the cell surface.
 This affects every system in the body but most significantly impacts the lungs and digestive system.
 In the lungs, respiratory secretions and mucous are thicker and stickier and more difficult to clear.
 When mucous sticks around in the airways, it can attract bacteria leading to chronic infections and inflammation which, over time, can impair the lungs ability to function properly.
 CF also impairs digestion due to the inability of the pancreas to release digestive enzymes that aid in digestion and absorption of key nutrients.
 Therefore, people with CF often have GI issues and have trouble gaining and maintaining a healthy weight.
 Most people with CF, including both of my children, are pancreatic insufficient and must take a large number of pills called enzymes every time they eat in order to properly digest and absorb their food.

-The good news, however, is that because of the INCREDIBLE work of the Cystic Fibrosis Foundation and fundraisers just like this one, great strides have been made to improve the lives of those with CF. Over the course of the past 14 years since we have been on this journey, we have seen the development of a number of life-changing therapies that have drastically improved the life-expectancy for many battling this disease.
-And as grateful as we are for how these therapies have benefited our children, we know that many aren't as fortunate.
-CF affects everyone differently and some of these life-saving therapies aren't available for everyone.
+When our girls were born, we were told the life expectancy of child with CF was in the early 30s.
+This was a very hard pill to swallow and even though we never let that fear consume us and always remained determined, hopeful, and expectant for both of them to live happy and full life, the thought of it has always lived somewhere in the background.
+The good news, however, is that because of the INCREDIBLE work of the Cystic Fibrosis Foundation and fundraisers just like this one, great strides have been made to drastically improve the lives of those with CF. Over the course of the past 14 years since we have been on this journey, we have witnessed the development of a number of life-changing therapies that have dramatically improved both the quality of life and the life-expectancy for many battling this disease and we have watched that number grow by 20-30 years!

 Every person born with cystic fibrosis is on a unique journey and experiences this challenging disease differently.
 While progress has been made, a long road lies ahead for far too many people fighting this terrible disease.
-We need a cure so that everyone with CF has a better chance to live a long, healthy life.
+We need a CURE!
+Both for my 2 girls and for everyone with CF. Please consider donating to help this dream become a reality in my girls' lifetime.
+And come walk with us at Great Strides in Cary on May 17th!

 Comments